windingtree/developer-portal/docs/jwt/jwt-verify.md

     + Check that the requesting organization is not a competitor
     + Enforce API rate limits and fair look-to-book ratios to avoid leaking business information

+Note that the Public Keys of an organization can be retrieved using the GraphQL node in a single call.

 ## Code Examples

 ### Using Python